-You can refer to Montana Form FRM for detailed instructions.
-You should report your Montana farm and ranch risk management account taxable distributions as an addition to federal adjusted gross income on this line.
+Refer to Montana Form FRM for detailed instructions.
+Report your Montana farm and ranch risk management account taxable distributions as an addition to federal adjusted gross income on this line.

 You may also be subject to a penalty on your farm and ranch management account distribution if it is not distributed within five years from the date of the original deposit.
-See the instructions for Form 2, line 68 for more information on the farm and ranch risk management account 10% penalty.
+See the instructions for line 68 for more information on the farm and ranch risk management account 10% penalty.